SaujanDulal/100daysOfCoding/README.md

 - coding challenge inspire by [Kallaway](https://github.com/kallaway/100-days-of-code)

 - The goal of this Project is to learn workflow of front end development.
+By the end of this 100 days, I will have a beautiful portfolio with many side projects.

-# Topic I want to learn
+# Topics I want to learn
 ```
 - Html/Css
 - Javascript (Es6)